Jets' Wilson wants quick start, 'D' must shut down run vs. Eagles

-Jets QB Zach Wilson wants quick start vs. Eagles and 'D' must shut down Philly's run game
+Jets QB Zach Wilson wants quick start vs. Eagles and 'D' must shut down Philly's running game

 Zach Wilson knows he needs to let it rip early.

 Slow starts have plagued the quarterback in his first NFL season.
 He still hasn’t led a first-quarter touchdown drive in seven starts.
-A field goal last week in Houston, following a John Franklin-Myers interception and return, were the first opening-quarter points the Jets scored with Wilson running the offense.
+A field goal last week in Houston, after John Franklin-Myers’ interception and return, were the first opening-quarter points the Jets scored with Wilson running the offense.

-It was Wilson’s first game back after missing the prior four with a knee sprain, so rust was expected.
-He has shown the ability to get going as the game progresses.
-Wilson hopes it happens quicker starting with Sunday’s game against the Eagles at MetLife Stadium.
+It was Wilson’s first game back after missing the previous four with a knee sprain, so rust was expected.
+He has shown the ability to get going as the game progresses, and he hopes it will happen more quickly, starting with Sunday’s game against the Eagles at MetLife Stadium.

 "It’s just getting comfortable and settled in," he said.
 "There’s not one thing to point at or I don’t even really think it needs to be necessarily a huge point of emphasis because I think the more you put on it, the harder it becomes.
 You just got to go out and play ball.